-Let’s roll up our sleeves and get down to business.
+Let’s roll up our sleeves and save our oceans.
 Today is World Oceans Day.
 Our oceans are essential for all life.
 It’s our job to protect this natural resource.
 Unfortunately, plastic pollution in the ocean is destroying our marine life and the environment.
 It’s time that we all start cleaning plastic from the ocean.

 Ocean Pollution Facts

 - Most ocean pollution begins on land.
 When we think of ocean pollution we typically imagine people dumping trash into the sea deliberately, but that’s not the case.
 The biggest source of ocean pollution is runoff from land (such as leaky septic tanks or construction site debris).

 - Plastic pollution in the ocean is increasing.
 According to a study publishing in the American Association for the Advancement of Science, tons of plastic is floating in our oceans.
 In fact, 8 to 12.7 million metric tons of plastic waste entered our oceans in 2010.
 The study estimates that the “cumulative quantity of plastic waste available to enter the ocean from land is predicted to increase by an order of magnitude by 2025.”

 - Ocean pollution goes beyond plastic water bottles and milk jugs.
 What are the most common forms of pollution?
 According to experts: cigarette butts, fishing gear, and food containers top the list, as well as plastic bags, and beverage bottles and cups.

 The key to ocean cleanup is reducing plastic consumption.
 Plastic is everywhere.
 We use it for everything.
 Cutting plastic out of our lives can be a challenge but it is possible.
 Giving up plastic water bottles for reusable ones is a start, but that’s not all you can do.
 Forgoing plastic bags for reusable ones and avoiding products with microbeads and glitter can also help save our oceans.
 Find more information here.